-Battle touts the hiring of Superintendent Casey Wardynski, new academic and testing initiatives, expanded after school programs, student meal programs and the building of new campuses.Oh, and we can't leave out the motion filed by NAACP Legal Defense Fund (not to be confused with the Huntsville Madison County Chapter of the NAACP).
+Battle touts the hiring of Superintendent Casey Wardynski, new academic and testing initiatives, expanded after school programs, student meal programs and the building of new campuses.Oh, and we can't leave out the motion filed by the NAACP Legal Defense Fund (not to be confused with the Huntsville Madison County Chapter of the NAACP).

 "The turnaround I witnessed from four years ago is dramatic," he wrote.
 "Across the board, in every school for every child, Huntsville is offering a sound education."

 Battle notes that the one-to-one computer initiative introduced new technology to families who had been without.
 He asserts that as a result of the digital initiative test scores are up, discipline problems are down and attendance is up.

 "We believe our local School Board and Superintendent has the knowledge and expertise to know what is right for our community and what is best for our children," writes Battle.

 The NAACP Legal Defense Fund -- a plaintiff in the long-running suit -- split with the Justice Department on this issue and does not oppose Huntsville's plan.Oh, what a tangled web we weave....